“Founder of the Dance Academy of Salsa”

 In 2018, Miguel filmed 10 commercials for Blue Cross Blue Shield of Texas.

 Today, Miguel is still teaching and continues to pursue his Acting Career.

 Michael Angelo began his journey into salsa dancing at a young age, training under his father and mentor Miguel Mendez, founder of the Dance Academy of Salsa.
-What began as a weekend hobby as a teenager, taking his father’s class at the lakeshore athletic club in downtown Chicago (partly because he also wanted to use the club’s indoor tennis and basketball facility with his friends), turned into a lifelong passion and appreciation for afro-latin culture, music and dance.
-Since then, Michael Angelo has studied Afro Latin Music history, West African dance, Ballet and Modern dance at Colombia College Chicago, trained with some of the top Salsa dancers in the world including Eddie Torres and Frankie Martinez in New York City and taught himself to play latin percussion.
-Besides his hometown, Chicago, Michael Angelo has also had the opportunity to travel and teach both stateside and internationally, including Dallas, Houston, Austin, Waco, Milwaukee, Vietnam, Singapore, Indonesia, Africa, and Colombia to name a few.
-Michael Angelo has over 16 years of teaching experience and is ready to teach YOU how to salsa.
+Since then he has studied West African, ballet and modern dance at Colombia College Chicago, trained with some of the top On 2 Salsa dancers in the world including Eddie Torres and Frankie Martinez in New York City and learned to play Latin percussion.
+Besides his hometown, Chicago, Michael Angelo has had the opportunity to travel and teach both stateside and internationally including Dallas, Houston, Austin, Vietnam, Singapore, Indonesia, and Africa, to name a few.
+Michael Angelo has over 17 years of teaching experience.

 Angel “Compi” (“cōm-pee”) was born and raised in Chicago’s Humboldt Park community.

 Angel has been in the dance realm for over 15 years and is one of the original dance Instructors from the Dance Academy of Salsa.
 Angel has performed at various venues including the Chicago International Salsa Congress with teams such as Hijos de Borinquen and Los Jovenes del Swing.